johnschoeman/mirror-prime-tree/README.md

 - a 'danger mode' to allow users to use highly computationally demanding parameters.
 - a 'party mode' that renders/animates trees at random, with flashing colors.
 - apply a signleton pattern to construct a single instance of a request animation frame.
+- a 'fractal painter' user experience where paint brushes/stamps are generated fractals, such as binary trees, the mandlebrot set with zoom, a koch curve, choas/attractor generated sperpenski's triangle, trigonomotry based dot animation.
+- drag and drop mainipulation of tree nodes by clicking.